 - What underutilized, inaccessible, or derelict resources are present in this community?
 What is the history of those resources?
 What barriers are there around those resources? - What resources does the community want?
 Have Health care they had those resources in the past?
-If so, why were they lost? - What resources are present in other communities Libraries/Quality Education that this one does not have?
+If so, why were they lost? - that this one does not have?
 Why?